jackfrancisdalton/Monzo-Dashboard/README.md

 ---

+### Cleaning up SQL requirements
+If the app is running with mock data there is actually no need for the PostgreSQL container or the RealMonzoService.
+At the moment these are still required due to the boot up and configuration of the app.
+This should be updated to not run when in mockmode, simplifying the boot up and decreasing requirements.

 ### Memoisation in UI
 At present there is no use of memoisation leading and excessive re-rendering has not been assessed.
 To make the app as efficient as possible this should be reviewed and corrected